remoblaser/cs2-beta-enroll-status/README.md

 ## Thanks

-Thanks to the wonderful folks for providing awesome packages:
+Thanks to [DoctorMcKay](https://github.com/DoctorMcKay) for these awesome node packages which basically do 99% of the job!

 - [node-globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive)
 - [node-steam-session](https://github.com/DoctorMcKay/node-steam-session)